Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 pipreqs ./  # Run this command in the project's root directory
 ```

-Regardless of which method you use, try to remove unnecessary dependencies to minimize the number of required dependencies.
+Please note that if you use the `requirements.txt` file to specify runtime dependencies, the system will by default install these dependencies in a `conda` virtual environment running Python 3.8 during the learnware deployment.

 ## Local Validation of Learnware